kspalaiologos/kspalaiologos/README.md

 I collect donations via [LiberaPay](https://liberapay.com/kspalaiologos/).

 As stated on my profile, I can't provide consistent rewards for donations.
-Although, if you end up donating to me, be sure to message me on Matrix, Discord or Twitter (everything is on my website; pick whichever you feel comfortable with).
+Although, if you end up donating to me, make sure to message me on Matrix, Discord or Twitter (everything is on my website; pick whichever you feel comfortable with).
 We can always talk about any programming-related topic you'd like.

 The money from donations I receive will cover both my server costs and the costs of my non-essential medical treatment.